-Final admissions decisions into the Faculty of Journalism and Media Communication depend on the quality of the
+Final admissions decisions into the Faculty of Journalism and Media Communication depend on the quality of the eligible applicant pool and the number of available places for the term in question.

 Academic Advisors

 Every student is assigned to an academic advisor.
 The advisor plays the role of the student's mentor and directs students in the choice of their courses and in other academic matter.
 The advisor communicates and embodies the culture of the institution and guides students through the curriculum.
 In addition, the advisor helps students in assessing career opportunities or future graduate studies opportunities.